 - EKORG – Purchasing Organization

-Why they do not and cannot belong in SU24 proposals is because you should maintain them in the roles themselves.
-Objects using these fields will have at least one additional field (mostly ACTVT) which should have a fixed value set proposed.
-Please see also the first blog of the series.
-You must make the decision about the values in the roles based on your organizational structure (see transaction EC01) and requirements for grouping of organizational sets (see transaction /XITING/ORG).
+The reason why they do not belong in SU24 is that you should maintain them directly in your roles.
+Objects using these fields will have at least one additional field (mostly ACTVT) which should have a fixed value set in SU24.
+Ultimately, you should base the decision on what fields belong in SU24 on your organizational structure (see transaction EC01) and your requirements for grouping of organizational sets, if you are using the Xiting Authorizations Management Suite (XAMS) (see transaction /n/XITING/ORG).

-Note of caution (while on the topic) if you promote a field to an organizational level status: you must consider that all authorizations of this field within the same role will have the same field values regardless of the object.
-Many fields are however not appropriate for organizational levels if they do not have a real organizational flavor, so be careful.
-Do not use it if you cannot uniquely at a role level map it to an organizational unit which you want to build roles for and have checked that the same field name will not negatively impact other authorization objects which you do not want to restrict or restrict differently.
+A word of caution on promoting a field to an organizational level status: You must consider that all authorizations of the promoted field within the same role will have the same field values regardless of the object.
+Many fields are however not appropriate for organizational levels if they do not have a real organizational flavor.
+Do not use this strategy if you cannot uniquely map the field to an organizational unit (at the role level) which you want to build roles for and have checked that the same field name will not negatively impact other authorization objects which you do not want to restrict in the same manner.

-The art of maintaining SU24 is to do it in such a way that all fields you care you maintain.
-All fields you do not care about are open so that you do not have to maintain anything in SU24 for them.
-There are simply too many of them.
+The art of maintaining SU24 is to focus on the fields you need for your roles.
+Any fields you do not care about can remain open so that you do not have to maintain them in SU24.
 Then in the role, you can simply cascade a full access value (*) to all open fields:

-Tip: Use the XAMS Role Profiler Watchdogs to check roles for functional capability in case you missed something!
-You can also use it to check roles based on their names that they have nothing more and nothing less than you intended for them.
+Tip: You can use the Xiting Role Profiler Watchdogs to check roles for functional capability in case you missed something!
+You can also use it to check roles based on their names to ensure they have nothing more and nothing less than you intended for them.